moreniekmeijer/oh_hell_score_saver/README.md

 - **`helpers.py`**
   Contains utility functions used in the game, such as:
   - `parse_players`: ensures player names are valid and unique.
+  - `join_names`: creates a string of given names.
   - `validate_rounds`: validates the number of rounds input.
+  - `wait_for_enter`: pauses execution until the player confirms.
   - `clear_screen`: clears the terminal for readability.
-  - `wait_for_enter`: pauses execution until the player confirms.

 - **`test_project.py`**
-  A directory containing unit tests (using `pytest`).
-These test some of the functions in project.py.
+  A file containing unit tests.
+These test some of the functions and all of the methods in project.py.

 - **`test_helpers.py`**
-  A directory containing unit tests (using `pytest`).
+  A file containing unit tests (using `pytest`).
 These ensure the helper functions behave as expected.

 - **`requirements.txt`**
-  Contains the required libraries.
+  Contains the required libraries (only for testing).

 ---